-- 12.18 Office and Library Supplies Record costs of such items as paper, ink and other supplies for photocopy and fax machines, computer diskettes, plastic jackets, cards and pockets, bindery supplies, etc. - 12.19 Telecommunications Record fees for telecommunications including telephone and Internet operation and installation (e.g., cable, DSL, T1 lines).

-- 12.20 Postage and Freight Record costs of postage, UPS, and other freight and delivery costs. - 12.21 Professional & Consultant fees All libraries enter total paid for professional and consultant fees.
+- 12.18 Office and Library Supplies Record costs of such items as paper, ink and other supplies for photocopy and fax machines, computer diskettes, plastic jackets, cards and pockets, bindery supplies, etc. - 12.19 Telecommunications Record fees for telecommunications including telephone and Internet operation and installation (e.g., cable, DSL, T1 lines). - 12.21 Professional & Consultant fees All libraries enter total paid for professional and consultant fees.
 If the cost for any one professional or consultant's fee is over \$10,000, please describe in the Note.
 Professional & Consultant includes: attorney, accountant, auditor, financial advisor, educators, program presenters, performers and others. - 12.22 Equipment Record costs of such items as photocopiers, fax machines, computers, printers, scanners, etc. Also include expenses for office equipment repairs, office equipment maintenance contracts and rentals/leases of equipment.
 Related technology expenses, such as software and web server services should be included in Other Miscellaneous (12.23).
 If any expense exceeds \$10,000 or 5% of the library's budget, whichever is higher, indicate in a Note how the funds were spent. - 12.23 Other Miscellaneous Record all expenses not appropriate to above categories.
-Include here contract money paid to libraries or systems that are not members of a New York State Public Library System.
+Include here contract money paid to libraries that are not members of a New York State public library system and contract money paid to library systems, as well as costs of postage, UPS, and other freight and delivery costs (previously collected separately).
 If any expense exceeds \$10,000 or 5% of the library's budget, whichever is higher, indicate in a Note how the funds were spent. - 12.24 TOTAL MISCELLANEOUS EXPENSES Sum of questions 12.18 through 12.23. - 12.25 CONTRACTS WITH PUBLIC LIBRARIES AND/OR PUBLIC LIBRARY SYSTEMS IN NEW YORK STATE-Record money paid for services purchased by the reporting library from other free association, public libraries or Public Library Systems in New York State.